-Third party liability insurance (sometimes referred to as public liability in the UK and casualty in the US) provides indemnity for legal liability following third party property damage or third party bodily injury arising from the insured works.
+Third party liability insurance (sometimes referred to as public liability (PL) in the UK and general liability (GL) in the US) provides indemnity for legal liability following third party property damage or third party bodily injury arising from insured activities.

 Cover can typically be extended to include the interests of the various parties to a construction contract.
 This could include amongst others the main contractor, the owner/developer and lenders.